 Looking for the perfect luxury rental home on Martha’s Vineyard for summer vacation 2022?
 Have a look at our 9-step guide to finding the perfect luxury rental.
 And assess which of the 5 social circles of Martha’s Vineyard is yours.
 Then check out some of the specific fun facts and good things to know that we’ve uncovered, as well as some specific properties that are currently for rent that caught our eye.
 Summer’s almost here!
 Let’s make some plans.
 Here’s how to find the best luxury summer rental home on the island of Martha’s Vineyard for vacation 2022 for you, your family and friends.

 What are the best Martha’s Vineyard books?
-Here are 15 of our favorite books – fiction and non-fiction – that are either about or set on Martha’s Vineyard.
+Here are 18 of our favorite books – including novels, mysteries, island history and inside takes on the black community – that are either about or set on Martha’s Vineyard.
 If you’re wondering what to read before you visit Martha’s Vineyard – or how to recapture some of the glow after you return home – these are great places to start.

 Heading to Martha’s Vineyard soon?
 Yep, us too.
 One question we get all the time is about this pressing matter: what are the best restaurants and places to eat on Martha’s Vineyard?
 We’ll share some of our favorites from time to time.
 Without question, 19 Raw Oyster Bar in Edgartown is a restaurant that should be on your list of where to eat on Martha’s Vineyard the next time you’re there.